Date: April 14, 2020

 Further, turmeric contains the active ingredient curcumin which is known for its anti-inflammatory and antioxidant properties, so a pinch of it can be added to regular meals.

 Secondly, garlic is rich in sulfur and selenium, both of which can help to relieve joint and muscle pain.
 Sulfur in garlic helps to alleviate inflammation, and selenium has an antirheumatic effect.

 It refers to pain, itchiness, or irritation of the throat.
 Which can be reduced by using honey with tea or can take it independently.

-Fenugreek seeds help to relieve pain and kill the bacteria that cause irritation or inflammation its acts as anti-fungal.
+Fenugreek seeds help to relieve pain and kill the bacteria that cause irritation or inflammation its acts as an anti-fungal.
 (Not advisable for pregnant women)

-Licorice root is beneficial for a sore throat when its mixed with water to create a solution for gargling.
+Licorice root is beneficial for a sore throat when it's mixed with water to create a solution for gargling.
 (Not advisable for pregnant and lactating women)

-Moreover, garlic contains allicin, an organosulfur compound known for its fight off infection.
+Moreover, garlic contains allicin, an organosulfur compound known for its fight against infection.
 Studies show that garlic supplements regularly could prevent the common cold virus.
 In the daily diet, fresh garlic helps to gain antimicrobial properties.

 Eating a single clove of garlic also helps to treat sore throat, owing to its healing actions.

 · Herbal tea/drink -